sveinpg/build-your-own-react/README.md

 2. The `constructor` need to set the `reactElement`-argument as a class-property.
 (Just like we did for `VDomNode` in task 2)

-3. The next thing we need to do is render out component.
+3. The next thing we need to do is to render our component.
 Call the functional component (`type`) with its `props` as the argument. `this.reactElement.type(this.reactElement.props)`

 :bulb: `this.reactElement.type` is a functional component (Like `Greeting` in the snippet above)